-A Pennsylvania landlord was recently ordered to pay $11,790 to tenants he evicted.
+A Pennsylvania landlord was recently ordered to pay $11,790 to tenants he evicted in the matter of Chesney v.
+Stevens.
 The payment was ordered as reimbursement to the tenants for repairs and improvements the tenants made to the rental home.
 The Pennsylvania court's decision was based on the legal theory of "unjust enrichment."

 Unjust enrichment is a doctrine that arises from the most basic legal principle of fundamental fairness.
 When work or services are performed by one party and accepted by another under circumstances where payment fairly can be expected, the doctrine of unjust enrichment applies.
 However, the doctrine only applies to situations where one party's gain or benefit would be unjust-the simple fact that one party has benefited from the work or services of the other is not enough.

 An exception to the doctrine of unjust enrichment exists in cases involving persons related by blood or marriage.
 If a close family relationship exists between the parties, the courts will presume that the goods or services given by one party to the other were given without any expectation of payment.
 Also, the doctrine of unjust enrichment cannot be used by a person who is unhappy with the terms of a contract.
 Where an oral or written contract exists, the contract itself will control the rights and obligations of the parties.
 But where there is no contract, or where the contract's terms do not clearly provide for payment, a party who sues for payment can raise the doctrine of unjust enrichment.

 Month to Month Lease